• Skip to primary navigation

 Mix 80 oz. of cement with 20 oz. of water in a mixing pail and stir well.
 The cement should have the consistency of cake batter.

-Pour cement into the mold and distribute evenly using trowel or shaking the mold.
+Pour cement into the mold and distribute evenly using a trowel or shaking the mold.
 This filled my tray approximately 3/4″ inch.
 Adding a little extra water seemed to help the cement settle and level in the mold much nicer.

-TIP: Generously apply cooking spray to the bottom and sides of the mold for easier removal of the mold after the cement has set.
+TIP: Generously apply cooking spray to the bottom and sides of the mold for easier removal of the mold after the cement has been set.

 Step Three: Prepare Handles